jparkerweb/indigestion/README.md

 ---

 ## Goal
-**Indigestion**'s goal is to provide an interface that allows users a quick and easy method for sending `test messages` for ingestion into `PAC` in preparation for `TAPTAP` execution.
+**Indigestion**'s goal is to provide a CLI that allows users a quick and easy method for creating and sending `test emails` in various test automation environments.

 ---